perry-mitchell/webdav-client/README.md

 Create a new directory at the remote path.

 #### createReadStream(remotePath _[, options]_)
 Creates a readable stream on the remote path.
-Options is the same format as `getReadStream`.

 Returns a readable stream instance.

+#### createWriteStream(remotePath _[, options]_)
+Creates a writeable stream to a remote path.

+Returns a writeable stream instance.

 #### deleteFile(remotePath _[, options]_)
 Delete a file or directory at `remotePath`.